Arithmeticity of the Kontsevich--Zorich monodromies of certain families of square-tiled surfaces: Computational results

-We obtain -- again by computations with \cite{origami-package} -- the following pattern for the index of the shadow Veech group in $\SL(2,\ZZ)$.
-Observe that if and only if $k=l$, then the translation surface allows a translation.
-Hence we have to exclude those surfaces from the computations since we only consider surfaces without translations.
+We obtain (cf. \cite[\texttt{Example3\_AKZ}]{KattlerGIT2023}) the pattern in Table \ref{table:Index} for the index of the Kontsevich--Zorich monodromy in $\SL(2,\ZZ)$.
+Observe that \(O(k,l)\) allows a translation if and only if $k=l$, namely square $k$ is translated to square $k+1$ and vice versa and square $i$ ($i \in \{1,\ldots, k-1\}$) to $i+k+1$ and vice versa.
+We have to exclude these surfaces from the computations since we only consider surfaces without translations.